Cross-walk the EU AI Act to NIST RMF, ISO 42001, HITRUST, and your own controls — in one place, continuously updated.

 Here you can find the most common questions about AI Governance, AI Regulations and how to stay compliant in the age of Agentic AI.

-Continuously.
-Our AI research team monitors regulatory bodies, standards organizations, and enforcement actions worldwide and updates mappings as changes occur, so you're never working from a stale compliance picture.
+The Insight Hub is updated continuously by our AI Governance Experts.
+AI regulations evolve rapidly: new laws, amendments, and enforcement guidance appear across multiple jurisdictions every month.
+Credo AI's research team monitors regulatory bodies, standards organizations, and enforcement actions worldwide, refreshing mappings as changes occur so teams are never working from a stale compliance picture.

-The Insight Hub's 116 controls span governance, human-AI interaction, operational processes, technical security, and transparency — and each one shows which risks it mitigates and which regulations it satisfies.
-This lets you prioritize controls by both risk reduction and regulatory leverage.
+The Insight Hub catalogs 116 controls across these domains, each mapped to the risks it mitigates and the regulations it satisfies, so teams can prioritize by both risk reduction and regulatory leverage.

-The Insight Hub maps all 166 regulations to a unified library of 80 risks and 116 controls, so a single control you've implemented can be traced to every framework it satisfies.
-This eliminates duplicate work and shows audit-ready coverage across multiple regimes at once.
+The Insight Hub maps all 166 regulations to a unified library of 80 risks and 116 controls, eliminating duplicate work and producing audit-ready coverage across multiple regimes at once.

 The Insight Hub maps regulations by country, state, and economic bloc, so you can instantly see what's active, what's pending, and what's proposed in your jurisdiction.
 This includes federal, state-level, and sector-specific rules that often get missed in single-source trackers.